iampuma/drop/README.md

 * v0.0.2: Add automatic database backup after vagrant destroy

 ### FAQ
-* Vagrant is says that the provisioner

-Vagrant runs the provisioner on the first 'vagrant up' command.
-You can however force provisioning by using 'vagrant up --provision'.

 * Drupal drush bam-backup is not working with compression